Bhool Bhulaiyaa: Plot

-Badrinarayan "Badri" Chaturvedi heads a former royal family of Varanasi whose ancestral palace is believed to be haunted by the ghost of Manjulika, an Odissi dancer from Bengal.
+Badrinarayan "Badri" Chaturvedi heads a former royal family of Varanasi whose ancestral palace is believed to be haunted by the ghost of Manjulika, a Bengali classical dancer.
 Siddharth, son of Badri's elder brother, Kedar, and the current successor of the royal dynasty, and his archeologist wife Avni return to the palace from the United States after a whirlwind romance.
 Their marriage breaks the heart of Siddharth's childhood friend and Badri's adopted daughter, Radha, who was and is in love with him.

 Avni develops an interest in the legend of Manjulika.
 Decades ago, the Chaturvedis' ancestor, Maharaja Vibhuti Narayan, was infatuated with Manjulika, who was a dancer in his court from Bengal.
 However, she loved Shashidhar, who was her co-dancer.
 Angry and frustrated, the king publicly beheaded Shashidhar on the night of Durgashtami and imprisoned Manjulika in order to forcibly marry her.
 A heartbroken Manjulika swore vengeance towards any successor of the royal family before hanging herself.
 The king mysteriously died, and powerful sorcerers and high priests were summoned to seal away Manjulika's spirit on the third floor of the palace.
 Avni gets a duplicate key from Batukshankar's daughter, Nandini, and opens the door on the third floor, thereby breaking the confinement of Manjulika's spirit.
 As a result, unnatural events start taking place thereafter, including an apparition of a woman that frightens everyone in the palace.
 Suspicion falls on Radha, who is somehow always at the scene of every incident.

 Siddharth suspects Radha has become mentally unstable after her heartbreak.
 He brings his friend, psychiatrist Aditya Shrivastava, to treat her.
 Aditya's unconventional ways lead the household to think he is a fool.
 An attempt to kill Siddharth by poisoning his tea is foiled by Aditya.
 One night, Aditya hears the sound of a ghungroo and a voice singing in Bengali coming from Manjulika's room.
 Posing as King Vibhuti Narayan, he converses with Manjulika, who vows revenge on the next Durgashtami.